feeltheajf/saml/README.md

 }
 ```

-Each service provider must have an self-signed X.509 key pair established.
+Each service provider must have a self-signed X.509 key pair established.
 You can generate your own with something like this:

-    openssl req -x509 -newkey rsa:2048 -keyout myservice.key -out myservice.cert -days 365 -nodes -subj "/CN=myservice.example.com"
+    openssl req -x509 -newkey rsa:4096 -keyout myservice.key -out myservice.cert -days 365 -nodes -subj "/CN=myservice.example.com"

 We will use `samlsp.Middleware` to wrap the endpoint we want to protect.
 Middleware provides both an `http.Handler` to serve the SAML specific URLs **and** a set of wrappers to require the user to be logged in.
 We also provide the URL where the service provider can fetch the metadata from the IDP at startup.
 In our case, we'll use [samltest.id](https://samltest.id/), an identity provider designed for testing.